Producers: Gianni Minervini and Antonio Avati

 A young man must use astral-projection to reverse the murder of a man his older nephew is stalking.
 And then he must do it again to save the nephew.
 And there is a vampire.

 The plot’s pretty silly but the characters, dialog, and acting are first-rate in this very funny low-budget gem.
 This is from the group that made Schlep.
-The sequel Mandao Returns should be released soon.
+The sequel Mandao Returns was released in 2020.

 Featuring Sean McBride, David Gallegos (2-Headed Shark Attack), Scott Dunn, Gina Gomez Dunn, Marisa Hood, Sean Liang, and Alexandre Chen.